jusleg/OpenAdblock/README.md

 -----------

 ### How to install the app
 Since we do not have iTunes connect setup yet, here is how to install the app at the moment.
-Keep in mind you will have to make a 3.6 GB download and about 8GB of free space on your HD.
+Keep in mind you will have to make a 3.6 GB download and have about 8GB of free space on your HD.

 1. Download Xcode 7 from [here](https://developer.apple.com/xcode/downloads/).
 2. Install it (and the Developer Tools).